-The average person has around 30-40 moles; some have as many as 600.
-Most moles are completely harmless, but there are some that could be dangerous — and, while there are signs to look for, it's very difficult to self-diagnose.
-To determine whether a mole is dangerous or not, you need to go see a dermatologist — and the wait time to get an appointment with a dermatologist can be long.
+The average person has around 30 moles, and some have as many as 600.
+Most are completely harmless, but there are some that could be dangerous and, while there are signs to look for, it's very difficult to self-diagnose.
+The only sure way to determine whether a mole is dangerous or not is to visit a dermatologist — and the wait time to get an appointment can be long, especially in less developed or remote locations.
 What if there were a way for people to get their suspicious moles diagnosed without needing to go to a dermatologist's office?

 Enter: SiaCloud.
-Our client created a scanner that takes pictures of the layers of skin under a mole.
+Our client created a special scanning device that takes pictures of the layers of skin under a mole.
 Using these pictures, a dermatologist can very accurately diagnose the mole — much more accurately than using a photo from a regular camera.

-They were using the tool with an old, PC-based software program.
-This program had to be installed on each local machine that would be using the scanner (think of the CD-ROM days).
+They were using the device with an old, PC-based software program.
+This program had to be installed on each local machine.
 All files were stored on the local machine, so sending files to dermatologists was very manual and working on multiple machines was not possible.

-The tool's user experience was also not optimal: everyone (dermatologists, scanning technicians) used the same tool.
+The program's user experience was also not optimal: everyone (dermatologists, scanning technicians, administrators) used the same interface, regardless of their use case.
 They were provided with a feature-heavy dashboard that had no clear path through it.
 It required a lot of training.
 Dermatologists and technicians are busy people, and we needed to maximize how many patients they could see.
-They needed the tool to be optimized for their own uses.
+They needed the program to be optimized for their own uses.

-The next step was creating personas.
-Again, we did a workshop with the client where we identifed the main users.
-We went off and did some research of our own to flush these out, and ended up with a user hierarchy tree and proto-personas outlining the challenges and needs of each user type.
+Our next step was a workshop with the client where we identifed the main user types.
+We created a user hierarchy tree and proto-personas outlining the challenges and needs of each user type.

 We used these personas to define the tasks that each user would need to do, and then outlined the steps they would need to perform to complete each task.
 Here's one of the final user flows:

-While doing the user flows, we did some rough sketches to help make sense of the tasks.
-These were turned into interactive wireframes.
+Sketches were created to accompany the user flows to help the client visualize the flow and to make sense of the tasks.
+These evolved over time into interactive wireframes.

 Now that our wireframes had been tested, we started with UI designs.
 These were kept simple and clean so as not to distract users from the task at hand.

-The client is very happy with the final solution, and is currently planning to roll it out in a few different countries.
+The client is very happy with the final solution, and is currently in negotiations with customers in a few different countries.